pfsense/docs/source/general/can-pfsense-meet-regulatory-requirements.rst

 Can pfSense meet regulatory requirements
 ========================================

-Prospective pfSense users commonly inquire about the ability to meet security requirements applicable to their specific environments.
+Prospective pfSense® users commonly inquire about the ability to meet security requirements applicable to their specific environments.
 Some of those include PCI, SOX, GLBA, HIPAA, amongst numerous other similar regulations for publicly traded companies, financial institutions,